 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our audited consolidated financial statements and notes thereto appearing elsewhere in this Annual Report.
 The following discussion contains "forward-looking statements" that reflect our future plans, estimates, beliefs and expected performance.
 We caution that assumptions, expectations, projections, intentions or beliefs about future events may, and often do, vary from actual results and the differences can be material.
 Some of the key factors that could cause actual results to vary from our expectations include changes in oil and natural gas prices, the timing of planned capital expenditures, availability of acquisitions, joint ventures and dispositions, uncertainties in estimating proved reserves and forecasting production results, potential failure to achieve production from development projects, operational factors affecting the commencement or maintenance of producing wells, the condition of the capital and financial markets generally, as well as our ability to access them, the proximity to and capacity of transportation facilities, and uncertainties regarding environmental regulations or litigation and other legal or regulatory developments affecting our business, as well as those factors discussed below and elsewhere in this Annual Report, all of which are difficult to predict.
 In light of these risks, uncertainties and assumptions, the forward-looking events discussed may not occur.
-See "Cautionary Statement Regarding Forward-Looking Statements" and therefore approximate.
+See "Cautionary Statement Regarding Forward-Looking Statements" and "Item 1A.
+Risk Factors."
+All amounts, dollars and percentages presented in this Annual Report are rounded and therefore approximate.